 - Birdwatching is spectacular this season with safari camps in the Okavango Delta and lodges around the Chobe and Zambezi Rivers in particular, filled with “twitchers” from around the world.
 Watch out for large telephoto lenses and more excitement around a Pel’s Fishing Owl sighting, than a lion kill.

 - In the Sabi Sands, the air is filled with the smell of rain, the animals look healthy, birds and baby animals abound.

-Cape Town is at its most festive in December.
-The holidays are in full swing and the warm weather makes for perfect picnic weather in the Winelands, or at the beach.
-Summer outdoor concerts are in full swing, most notably at Kirstenbosch Botanical Gardens and New Year’s Eve finds night clubs and trendy hot spots packed to capacity.
+- In Cape Town, the holidays are in full swing and the warm weather makes for perfect picnic weather in the Winelands, or at the beach.

 - Enjoy an outdoor concert at Kirstenbosch Botanical Gardens.